briantbutton/md5-wasm/README.md

 WebAssembly supports 32 bit integers in native form.&nbsp;
 It seemed to the author that a WebAssembly implementation would be very fast; so we did it in WebAssembly.&nbsp;

-For large files (20Mbytes or more) this implementation hashes the files about 20 times as fast as the utility we were previously using (https://www.npmjs.com/package/md5).&nbsp;
+For large files (10Mbytes or more) this implementation hashes the files more than 10x as fast as JavaScript-only utilities, (https://www.npmjs.com/package/md5 and https://www.npmjs.com/package/spark-md5).&nbsp;
 At some point, we will happily perform a bit more benchmarking but this is good enough for now.